doodzik/note/README.md

 # Note

-A bash function which opens a note file for the underlying repository.
+Note is a bash script which opens a note for the underlying repository.
-The note files are stored separately from the repository, which prevents issues with git.
+The notes are stored separately from the repository, which prevents issues with git.
-You can change the name, the origin, or the path of the repository and your note will still be there.
+You can change the name, the origin, or the path of the repository and you will still be able to access the note.

 ## Installation